Zeberti19/Digex-LLC-test-task/README.md

 # Test task for the company "Digex"
 The task is as follows:

-to build an API with Laravel
+to build a Laravel app (simple design)

 The Structure:
 users can add a post (it should have a text body and a title)